 Per-Virtual Machine Commands

 Site Recovery Manager associates per-virtual machine commands with newly recovered virtual machines during the recovery process.
 You can use these commands to complete configuration tasks after powering on a virtual machine.
-You can run the commands either before or after powering on a virtual machine.
-Commands that you configure to run after the virtual machine is powered on can run either on the Site Recovery Manager Server or in the newly recovered virtual machine.
+Commands that you configure to run after the virtual machine is powered on run in the newly recovered virtual machine.
 Commands that run on the newly recovered virtual machine are run in the context of the user account that VMware Tools uses on the recovered virtual machine.
 Depending on the function of the command that you write, you might need to change the user account that VMware Tools uses on the recovered virtual machine.

 Message Prompt Recovery Steps

 Present a message in the Site Recovery Manager user interface during the recovery.
 You can use this message to pause the recovery and provide information to the user running the recovery plan.
 For example, the message can instruct users to perform a manual recovery task or to verify steps.
-The only action users can take in direct response to a prompt is to click OK, which dismisses the message and allows the recovery to continue.
+The only action users can take in direct response to a prompt is to dismiss the message, which allows the recovery to continue.